Sudan: Hemeti Returns to Khartoum After 'Successful Juba Visit'

 Hemeti was briefed during the meeting of the joint political and security committees on implementation of Entebbe summit outcomes and the timeline matrix associated with budgets and accomplish of training and redeployment missions.

-El Taayshi pointed out that the delegation held a meeting with the President of South Sudan, Salva Kiir, and the Joint political and security committee, where they reached an agreement on implementation of the remaining commitments in terms of assembling armies, opening and equipping training camps to form the national army, the police and security that lead to formation of the transitional government.
+El Taayshi pointed out that the delegation held a meeting with Salva Kiir, President of South Sudan, and the joint political and security committee, where they reached an agreement on implementation of the remaining commitments in terms of assembling armies, opening and equipping training camps to form the national army, the police and security that lead to formation of the transitional government.

-In an earlier press statement following a meeting with the President of South Sudan at the Presidential Palace in Juba, Hemeti confirmed that Salva Kiir confirmed his readiness to implement everything agreed upon in the Ugandan city of Entebbe (in July 2018).
+In an earlier press statement following a meeting with the South Sudanese president at the Presidential Palace in Juba, Hemeti reported that Kiir confirmed his readiness to implement everything agreed upon in the Ugandan city of Entebbe (in July 2018).

-He revealed a Sudanese military committee specialised in monitoring the training camps, and that "the security arrangements is the thorny issue right now".
+He said that "the security arrangements constitute a thorny issue right now". pointed to a Sudanese military committee specialised in monitoring the training camps, and

-He pointed out that the committee will be in Juba to follow up the camps and report to the Sovereign Council.

 Hemeti pointed out that the Sudanese delegation will hold meetings with the joint committees between the two parties in South Sudan to identify the problems and obstacles in order to overcome them.

-On November 7, the Chairman of the Sovereign Council, Lt Gen Abdelfattah El Burhan, met the Ugandan President Yoweri Museveni and the President of South Sudan, Salva Kiir Mayardit, at a tripartite summit in Entebbe on security arrangements and government formation in South Sudan.
+On November 7, the chairman of the Sovereign Council, Lt Gen Abdelfattah El Burhan, met Ugandan President Yoweri Museveni and President of South Sudan, Salva Kiir, at a tripartite summit in Entebbe on security arrangements and government formation in South Sudan.